Mounika-veeramalla/Rolos/README.md

 ![Test Image 1](reports/img/Data_collection.png)

-Rolos' and the students' approach involves recording real-time radio communications, audio transcription of every single message, and using NLP machine and deep learning techniques to classify and identify key messages.
+Rolos' and the ours' approach involves recording real-time radio communications, audio transcription of every single message, and using NLP machine and deep learning techniques to classify and identify key messages.
 The result is a highly efficient system that ensures engineers focus only on the essential messages that can affect the race.
 This system can correctly identify 93% of the messages as high or low importance.
 75% Of all high importance messages were identified!
 See the picture below.

 ![Test Image 1](reports/img/Results.png)